Best Medicare Advantage Plans in Kentucky (2026)

 Best Kentucky HMO Medicare Advantage Providers

-Kentucky seniors can choose from nine HMO Medicare Advantage plans across three providers, with seven charging $0 monthly premiums.
-Maximum out-of-pocket costs range from $2,875 to $8,850, averaging $5,109 annually.
-The average star rating is 3.56, and four plans earn 4 stars or higher.
+Cigna HealthCare tops MoneyGeek's HMO rankings in Kentucky with a 5/5 score, $0 monthly premiums and a $5,825 average MOOP.
+Maximum out-of-pocket costs range from $2,875 to $8,850.
+The average is $5,109 annually.
+The average star rating across providers is 3.56 and one plan earns 4 stars or higher.
 All plans include enhanced Part D drug coverage.

 • Cigna HealthCare provides two HMO plans with 3.0-star ratings, both charging $0 monthly premiums and averaging $5,825 out-of-pocket limits.